 She spent her childhood in Devon before moving up north to study Philosophy at York University in 2003.
 After graduating she worked as an Admin Assistant in the buying department of a large fair-trade wholesaler and retailer - Shared Earth, until the fresh West Country sea air pulled her back home in September 2009.
 Maz has always been passionate about animals and wildlife, she has always loved Owls so feels very privileged to be working here.
 In April 2008 she spent 10 weeks volunteering with a conservation organisation in Nicaragua monitoring Bats, Butterflies and Birds, as well as attempting to climb volcanoes!
 In her spare time she likes going to the cinema, gigs and festivals, reading, walking, knitting, listening to music, visiting friends and Morris dancing.

 Vanessa describes herself as an 'escaped teacher' having moved to Devon from the West Midlands where she taught Art in comprehensive schools and to teenagers excluded from school.
-She is also self-employed as web presence developer for local small businesses.
-Vanessa builds and manages 2 websites: ArtyNess.co.uk and Zen Moments.org - a joint project with her husband, Alan Lewis.
 Vanessa has two grown sons.
-She loves walking in nature, drawing, being creative, choral singing and yoga.
+Alongside working for the Barn Owl Trust, she is also self-employed as a web presence developer for local small businesses and works with her husband, Alan, building and managing websites, such as Zen Moments.org - a joint project.
+She loves yoga, drawing, singing in a choir and walking in nature.

 Her previous work experience was mainly retail, working in supermarkets, for a bank and a fruit and vegetable shop.
 She enjoys a healthy diet and exercise and has travelled extensively – including most of Europe, Dubai, Maldives, Sri Lanka, Dominican Republic, Egypt, Tunisia and Cyprus.

 Tim started volunteering for the Trust at the beginning of June 2005 and was employed 2 days a week in January 06.
+In August 2013, after eight years with the Trust, Tim went full-circle when he handed in his notice and became a volunteer again.
 He turns his hand to any practical tasks that need doing around the place including plumbing in taps, fixing motion sensor lights around the office and barn, finishing off the new aviary and re-roofing the area outside the office and somehow, he finds time to keep our vehicles clean.

 He used to be a plumber/ heating engineer and spent 20 years in the building trade.
 He then decided to change direction and became a care assistant and then a nurse, caring mainly for the elderly and the mentally and terminally ill.
 Originally from Hampshire, Tim and his family moved to Devon in 2003.
 In his free time Tim plays golf, enjoys archaeology and listens to a vast range of music.

 He spent 17 years as a Buddhist monk in England, Thailand and Sri Lanka and developed his core computer skills in the monasteries, which started using computers in the late ‘80's to assist with their administration.
 He has a people-friendly approach to IT and enjoys offering computer support to a wide range of interesting organisations and people in Devon.
-He has 2 web sites: Calm IT and Zen Moments, which he manages along with his wife, Vanessa.
+His web-sites include Calm IT and Zen Moments, which he manages along with his wife, Vanessa.